 Producing evocative images remarkable for their unsettling juxtapositions of historic industry within the reclaiming natural world, Corson-Scott captures the remnants of industrial behemoths on which the prosperity of New Zealand was formed.
 Now decayed and largely forgotten, but uncovered by diligent research and multi-day hikes lugging an 8 x 10 camera, the artist calls our attention to the past reality before it disappears entirely, and reminds us of our collective dependence upon and necessary care of the natural world.
 Corson-Scott’s deep understanding of the behaviour and capture of light remains the equivalent subject to the significance of forgotten historical sites.
 More pertinent than ever, his new work resolutely reflects ‘New Zealand’ while speaking conceptually to a contemporary global discourse.

-Trish Clark Gallery is pleased to present Chris Corson-Scott’s third solo exhibition in June 2017, Dreaming in the Anthropocene, a rich suite of new works presented as an Auckland Festival of Photography keynote exhibition under the thematic: Identity.
+Trish Clark Gallery was pleased to present Chris Corson-Scott’s third solo exhibition in June 2017, Dreaming in the Anthropocene, a rich suite of new works presented as an Auckland Festival of Photography keynote exhibition under the thematic: Identity.

 His extended exploration of New Zealand’s South Island yielded images with evocations of seafaring and trade, land-based industries and the historical basis of New Zealand’s wealth.
 The toll of time and nature is married with that of human action, the raw face of industry is juxtaposed with artistic endeavor, and the velocity of nature with that of factory production.